klmmmv/thesis/chap3.md

 counter solutions by finding a path of behaviour (several steps through several possible states of the system), which leads to malfunction.

+To illustrate a possible pitfall in a design of a model, which may not be obvious, we examine a simple problem in a parallel environment.
+The problem is some to be executed code, which is able to be computed in parallel by several CPUs or cores.
 Given the following process of a program :

 ~~~{.pseudo caption="An intuitively correct pseudo programm with a pitfall"}